 Antibiotic.
 A natural antibiotic in usnea lichens is called usnic acid.
 It is known to work against several types of bacteria, including Streptococcus and Pneumococcus.

 Other medicinal uses.
-The usnic acid in usnea lichen is also known to have antiviral properties.
+The usnic acid in usnea lichen is known to have antiviral properties.
 It can kill protozoans, which can cause illness.
-Usnea also has anti-inflammatory properties and may even be able to kill cancer cells.
+Usnea has anti-inflammatory properties as well and may even be able to kill cancer cells.